Sergio Iacobucci Sergio Iacobucci

 "Our founder closes deals nobody else can."

 The pitch works from the person who built it.
-Everyone else wings a version they half-remember from a Slack thread.
-That's not a hiring problem.
-The story lives in one person's head and hasn't been turned into something repeatable.
+When the founder is in the room, it works, so they get dragged to every big deal going.
+Everyone else wings a unique version they like the most, with slides from every era.
+The issue here is that the story lives in one person's head and hasn't been turned into something repeatable.

 "We need three calls before the prospect gets it."